The New Grade 9-1 GCSEs Explained

 A bit more detail

-- The first new exams for GCSE Maths and English will be in summer 2017.
+- The first new exams for GCSE Maths and English were taken in summer 2017.
 The new GCSE Science exams will start in summer 2018.

 - There's no Foundation Level in the new English GCSEs — students of all abilities will take the same exams.